zzt108/YI/README.md

 -   **⚙️ Configuration System:**
     -   Customizable prompt templates for AI interactions.
     -   Persistent user settings for a personalized experience.
+    -   **URL Management:** Save and manage frequently used URLs for AI consultations.
 -   **🔄 State Management:**
     -   Continuous auto-save of application state.
     -   Session restoration for seamless continuity.